-Our only activities from inception through September 30, 2023, were those related to our formation, the preparation for our Initial Public Offering and, since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
+Our only activities from inception through March 31, 2024, were those related to our formation, the preparation for our Initial Public Offering, the search for a prospective initial Business Combination, execution of agreements, including without limitation the Business Combination Agreement, with Innventure as the target for the proposed Business Combination, and related public filings.
 We have neither engaged in any operations nor generated any operating revenues to date.
 We will not generate any operating revenues until after completion of our initial Business Combination, at the earliest.
 We incurred expenses as a result of being a public company (including for legal, financial reporting, accounting and auditing compliance), as well as for expenses in connection with searching for a prospective initial Business Combination.